Code-Institute-Submissions/ci-milestonefour/README.md

 ``python3 manage.py test``

+### Coverage

-Coverage was used to get the feedback during the testing and see the percentage of the unit tests implemented. to generate a coverage report run the following command: coverage report to generate the HTML file run the following command: coverage html and open index.html file in the newly created directory, run the file in the browser to see the output.
+Coverage was used to get the feedback during the testing and see the percentage of the unit tests implemented. to generate a coverage report run the following command:

+``coverage report``

+To generate the HTML file run the following command:

+``coverage html ``

+Then open index.html file in the newly created directory, run the file in the browser to see the output.

 ### Validation Services